Women’s Golf Polo Shirts: Quality Assessment Criteria for Buyers

 Tolerances and Acceptance Standards

-Measurement tolerance, visual standards, and basic workmanship expectations should be written clearly.
-This reduces argument during sample review and bulk approval.
+Measurement tolerance, visual standards, and workmanship expectations should be written clearly.

 Supplier Evaluation Criteria for Women’s Golf Polos